tokyoundergroundbeatzmassive/lazy-bloggers-ai-image-generator/README.md

 ## Installation

 1. Ensure your server meets the requirements, especially PHP 8.1 or higher.
-2. Upload the plugin files to the `/wp-content/plugins/lazy-bloggers-ai-image-generator` directory, or install the plugin through the WordPress plugins screen directly.
+2. Upload the plugin zip file to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress
 4. Use the TUBM Plugins->Lazy Blogger's AI Image Generator screen to configure the plugin
 5. Enter your OpenAI API Key in the settings